carbonscott/rc/UltiSnips/thinking/vocabulary.md

 # Representation/Observation Technique

-* BREAK things DOWN to different components to find dependence.
-It is like to observe a vector in terms of basis vectors, and it helps user to focus on manageable things.
+* BREAK DOWN things to different components from vocabulary to find dependence.
+It is like to observe a vector in terms of basis vectors, and it helps user to focus on manageablea (dependence to vocabulary is established) things.
 * Vocabulary makes user observe/recognize and figure out combination;
 * Remove redundence from observors;
 * Vocabulary for Meta-Thinking and Non-Meta Thinking;